The list will never be complete and we are always seeking to update our inventory.

 - NEW: Science Meets Parliament Dr Alan Finkel, Australia’s Chief Scientist

-- NEW: Perspectives on science advising: what are the skills needed?
+- Perspectives on science advising: what are the skills needed?
 Professor Sir Peter Gluckman, INGSA chair presents at European Commission JRC workshop on skills for evidence-informed policymaking

-- NEW: The principles of science advice.
+- The principles of science advice.
 Professor Sir Peter Gluckman, INGSA Chair presents at the Ist Arab Leadership Dialogue on Science Advice to Government in Jordan, December 2016.

 - Understanding the Challenges and Opportunities at the Science-Policy Interface: domestic and global perspectives.
 Professor Sir Peter Gluckman, INGSA Chair and Chief Science Advisor to the Prime Minister of New Zealand presents to the Science Policy Forum of the United Nations Environmental Assembly in Kenya, May 2016.